sync2brain/bossdevice-usermanual/6_downloads_n_dependencies.rst

 Download & Setup API
 ===============================
-bossdevice research API is an open source MATLAB repository incubated at sync2brain’s GitHub account and is linked below:
+bossdevice RESEARCH API is an open source MATLAB repository incubated at sync2brain’s GitHub account and is linked below:

 .. code-block:: matlab